Employ a Nanny or Manny today!

 Salaries will vary tremendously on a range of factors, such as duties to be undertaken, location, age, qualifications and experience, as well as additional skills and knowledge a candidate can bring to the role.
 A live-in nanny in the UK can earn between £350 to £600 per week, and a daily, live-out nanny in the region of £550 to £800 per week working on a full-time basis.
 Internationally, a nanny can earn anywhere between £600 and £1200 per week.
 Occasionally, when a Head Nanny is required to manage other nannies in the Middle East for example, then a salary between £1400 and £1800 per week is paid.
 These roles rarely become available.

+Working hours for a Nanny or Manny will vary from one family to another.
 A typical week is usually 5 days with 2 days off, working between 8 and 12 hour days.
 However, some families require 6 days or even 24- hour cover.
 Part-time hours will vary and may include working weekends.

 When living in, you will be entitled to your own room, and in most cases with your own en-suite bathroom.
 Internationally, the latter is usually provided, or within a staff house.
 If live-out, then a separate apartment will be provided with utilities paid.